zoot101/snapraid-daily/README.md

 in-built email notifications and monitoring of the number of deletions/moves.

 # Introduction
-Thank you for your interest in this script.
+Thank you for your interest in this script!
 Snapraid is very good software, but lacks any default automation or notification ability.

 That is where this script comes in, it is intended to be an all-in-one script for the automation of snapraid.

-There are many other scripts out there that essentially do the same thing, and some are probably better than this one.
-However, none of them had exactly the features the author wanted or were more complex than desired.
+There are other scripts out there that essentially do the same thing.
+However, none of them had exactly had the features the author wanted such as not enforcing to be ran as root or being able to seperate the sync and scrub operations.

 This led to this script being created by the author.
-It has worked quite well for the author for many years up to this date, and hopefully prove useful to others.
+It has worked extremely well for the author for many years up to this date, and hopefully prove useful to others, hence the reason for publishing it here in Github.

 The broad goal here is to be an all-in-one script to automate the necessary snapraid functions that can be scheduled accordingly and do it in a simple manner.